bmccutchanjr/textarea-editor/README.md

 # textarea-editor

-enhancements for HTML &lt;textarea> to allow selected HTML tags
+Simple additions to permit a select list of HTML tags in user input.